UCL-ARC/green-hpc-course/episodes/reducing-emissions.md

 - Ensure that the jobs you are running will produce useful/significant output even if they run correctly - do not run calculations/jobs without a clear understanding of what they add to the research project.
 - Carefully test input files and job scripts with small/short jobs before running at large scale to reduce the likelihood of wasted emissions.
 - Consider if you can achieve the same project goals with fewer jobs/calculations.
 For example, optimise the sampling choices when exploring parameter spaces.

+Similarly, for people involved in operating and procuring HPC systems, they need to work to ensure that users on the system have the best opportunity to do useful work and reduce wastage, for example by high quality documentation and training and a service design that supports users in making the most of their resources.

 Other strategies for improving the HPC-CI metric and, so, reducing emissions depend on whether the dominant component is operational emissions (i.e. emissions from energy use) or the embodied emissions.
 If the components are evenly balanced then you should look at options from both sections.